swing-research/icecream/README.md

 Self-supervised method for cryo-et reconstruction using noise2noise and equivariant imaging

 ### 🧊 Note
 The codebase is under active development.

+#### Updates
+Date: 23.10.2025
+ - Code cleanup
+ - Added support use pre-trained model as initialization during training
+ - Added option for torch.compile

 The current version supports training on a single split of the tomograms.
-Upcoming updates will include support for multiple volume splits and pre-trained model usage, along with code cleanup and documentation improvements.
+Upcoming updates will include support for **multi-volume training**.